marazmiki/django-webdav-storage/README.rst

 Autoindex feature must be enabled in your nginx configuration for application servers (see example below).
 Be careful!
 Allowing autoindex for any user may lead to security and performance issues.

-Also, you may specify path to other function with the following interface:
+Also, you may specify path to other functions with the following interface:

 .. code:: python